What is an EDI guide?

 A base specification is designed by a standard body to cover all possible use cases for a given transaction.
 For example, the base specification for ship notices contains fields for every type of ship notice you could ever encounter.

-Base specifications are far too generic for day-to-day use.
+In the logistics and retail world, the existing base specifications for transactions like purchase orders and ship notices are far too generic for day-to-day use.
 Instead, you and your trading partner must agree on what that transaction set should contain and then adjust the base specification accordingly.
 The result is an implementation guide, which contains only a subset of segments from the base specification.

 Implementation guides can have other differences from the base specification as well.
 For example, some segments that are optional in the base specification may be marked as mandatory in the implementation guide.